kriwil/kriwil/content/journal/0300-colemak.md

 I got the touch-typing part nailed pretty good.
 The 10 fingers?
 Sort of.
 I'm pretty sure I'm using all my 10 fingers to type.
 Do I use it correctly?
 Now that's the concern.
 I don't think I do.
 And it's hard to change the habbit.

-I figured, if I want to change the habbit, I might as well learn new layout.
+I figured, if I wanted to change the habbit, I might as well learn new layout.
 Partly because I felt the muscle memory is easier to change if I learn new layout, partly because I just wanted it for the sake of it.
-I picked Colemak, because most of the GUI shortcuts
+I picked [Colemak](https://colemak.com/), because most of the GUI shortcuts
 (like ctrl+c, ctrl+v, you know, 2 most important shortcuts for progammer) stays on the same position (as in qwerty).
 So I changed my layout in OS level and started the journey.
 I put this image on my second monitor as cheatsheet.
 I also printed the image and put it next to my keyboard.